Visiting the reindeer

 The Paddocks are open from 10am-5pm daily and are perfect for children and for visitors who are unable to go on the hill visit.
 They are wheelchair and pushchair accessible, and as well as being able to see the reindeer, there is lots of information about every aspect of reindeer.
 Children will also enjoy exploring Santa’s Bothy and the Elves’ House and finding the answers to our quiz.

 On December weekends leading up to Christmas, we run “Christmas Fun” with extra crafting activities, and Santa visiting from 12pm – 3pm.
-On these days, the paddock prices are £4 for adults, £3.50 for children and concessions, with under 3s free.
+On these days, the Paddock prices are £4 for adults, concessions and children, with under 3s free.

 Please note that whilst you will get a close up view of the reindeer here, and are welcome to touch them if they choose to come up to the fence, we don’t offer handfeeding in the paddocks – the reindeer would get too fat!